2019–20 Australian region cyclone season: Tropical Low 04U

 On 24 January, the BOM noted that a weak tropical low had formed inland over the northeastern Northern Territory, near Cresswell Downs.
 Embedded in a low-pressure trough stretching across northern Australia and into the South Pacific Ocean, the tropical low remained slow-moving over the ensuing days.
 After meandering just south of the Gulf of Carpentaria, the system moved offshore at about 12:00 UTC on 27 January, just to the southeast of Mornington Island.
 This allowed atmospheric convection to develop, and the central atmospheric pressure deepened to 998 hPa (29.47 inHg) at 18:00 UTC.
 The system's period over water proved short-lived, however, and the tropical low moved into the Gulf Country of northern Queensland a few hours later.
 On 29 January, the tropical low began to track rapidly southwestwards towards central Australia, causing the system's convection to degrade due to interaction with the dry Australian outback.
 The tropical low dissipated near Alice Springs in the southern Northern Territory the following day.

 Persisting thunderstorms associated with the low brought long-lived heavy rainfall throughout much of Gulf Country in northern Queensland, due to the storm's abnormally slow movement.
-The town of Townsville received over 320 mm of rain, breaking the previous daily rainfall record in the town of 190 mm.
+The city of Townsville received over 320 mm of rain, breaking the previous daily rainfall record in the city of 190 mm.
 An apartment building was reported to have "severely flooded" near the same town.
 A peak 475 mm rainfall total was recorded at the Ayr DPI Research Station in northern Queensland, as a result of the low.